SU-SWS/stanford_metatag_nobots/README.txt

 This will block robots from crawling your website.

 You probably will want to disable this module before launching a site.

+To test if it's working, you can use curl to specify the user agent string:

+curl -A Googlebot -D /tmp/headers.txt https://foo.stanford.edu/

+The HTTP headers will be written to a file at /tmp/headers.txt.

+Or, if you want to be more fancy:

+curl -sS 1>/dev/null -A Googlebot -D /tmp/headers.txt https://foo.stanford.edu/ && grep 'X-Robots' /tmp/headers.txt

+That should output "X-Robots-Tag: noindex,nofollow,noarchive" if the headers are being sent correctly.